hladislav/tflite-ethosu-delegate-imx/README.md

-# TfLite-ethosu-delegate
+# Fork of NXP's [TfLite-ethosu-delegate](https://github.com/nxp-imx/tflite-ethosu-delegate-imx) with added support for QNX OS

-TfLite-ethosu-delegate is an delegate for tensorflow lite.
+TfLite-ethosu-delegate is a LiteRT (TFLite) delegate.
+This fork extends the functionality to also support QNX OS and provides CMakePresets.json for easier CMake configuration process.

-# Use tflite-ethosu-delegate
+# Use tflite-ethosu-delegate for Linux

 ## Prepare source code
 ```sh